matthieu-bt/business-guide/source/integrations/google.rst

 ..
 NOTE::
  Before you get started, make sure you have your Skribble API credentials ready.

 You can get these from the person in charge of Skribble Business in your company.
-Skribble Business admins: w`click here for guidance`_.
+Skribble Business admins: `click here for guidance`_.

   .. _click here for guidance: https://docs.skribble.com/business-admin/api/apicreate.html